Kttra/ScreenshotWebpage/README.md

-# ScreenshotWebpage
+# ScreenshotWebpage (Simple Version)
 A program that screenshots the entire page that the browser is on (creates a jpg file named "Screenshot" in the same folder as the program).
 Created using C#, .NET 6, and Visual Studio Winforms.
+This branch is the original version of my screenshot program.
+It has very limited functionality, but it is more simple to use since all it does is screenshot the current open page.

 **Layout**
 ------------